Skip to main content

 Why monthly donations are important

-So far in 2024, we’ve supported over 887,974 people in Sudan.
+In 2024, we reached more than 3.1 million people, including more than 1.7 million children in Sudan.
 But now more than ever, children in Sudan and around the world need your help.

 By giving monthly you can help us to be by a child's side within days, whenever disaster strikes.